artipie/artipie/README.md

   for your client, and usage examples, e.g. the code for `pom.xml` for Maven repository.

 Default server configuration refers to `/var/artipie/repos` to look up for repository configurations.
-You may want to mount local configurations to `/var/artipie/repos` to edit it manually by changing `volumes` values inside `docker-compose` script.
+You may want to mount local configurations `<your-local-config-dir>` to `/var/artipie/repos` to edit it manually by changing `volumes` values inside `docker-compose.yaml` script.

 **Important:** check that `<your-local-config-dir>` has correct permissions, it should be `2020:2021`, to change it correctly use `chown -R 2020:2021 <your-local-config-dir>`.